In world first, S.Africa's Afrigen makes mRNA COVID vaccine using Moderna data

 "We started with the Moderna sequence because that gives, in our view, the best starting material.
 But this is not Moderna’s vaccine, it is the Afrigen mRNA hub vaccine," Terblanche said.

-She said it had managed to make, in collaboration with Johannesburg's University of the Witwatersrand, its first micro-litre laboratory scale batches of COVID-19 mRNA vaccines at the Cape Town facility.
+She later took a delegation of EU diplomats on a tour of the state-of-the-art facility where scientists were seen making mRNA in sterile white-walled rooms.

-Terblanche said it was working on a next generation mRNA vaccine that didn't need freezing temperatures for storage, required for the Pfizer and Moderna doses, and which would be better suited to the hot conditions of Africa with its poor health facilities and infrastructure.
+She said it had managed to make, in collaboration with Johannesburg's University of the Witwatersrand, its first micro-litre laboratory scale batches of COVID mRNA vaccines at the Cape Town facility.

-Afrigen was recruiting staff and receiving training from international partners including Thermo Fisher Scientific TMO.N, she said.
+Terblanche said Afrigen was also working on a next generation mRNA vaccine that didn't need freezing temperatures for storage, required for the Pfizer and Moderna doses, and which would be better suited to Africa, which is often dealing with high temperatures and poor health facilities and infrastructure.

 "We will only make our clinical trial batch probably in six months from now, (meaning) ... fit for humans.
 And the target is November 2022," Terblanche added.